zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 permalink: news/:year/:month/:day/:title.html
 author: Melvin Atieno
 blog-image: ssg/old-gold.png
 intro: Think back to your first website.
-I want to assume you started off, like most developers by creating a series of html files.
+I want to assume you started off, like most developers by creating a series of HTML files.
 Each called  in assets such as images, CSS and perhaps a sprinkle of JavaScript.
 View the files on your browser and that was it!!.
 No web server required.
 Life was simple!!!That's how it all began.
 ---
-{:.post-figure}

 ![image-title-here](/assets/images/blog/{{page.blog-image}}){:class="img-resposive center"}